 Growing Marijuana: Illinois

-Legal recreational marijuana will be a reality in Illinois beginning in January of 2020 due to the passage of HB 1438.
-At the time of this article, qualifying medical patients can purchase marijuana at any legal dispensary.
+Legal recreational marijuana is a reality in Illinois as of January 2020 due to the passage of HB 1438.
+At the time of this article, qualifying medical patients and recreational consumers can purchase marijuana at any legal dispensary.

 However, cultivation is reserved for those that have been designated as “cultivation center agents,” or someone that is employed or does business on behalf of a legalized dispensary center.